Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 Step 1: Choose the Right Trim Profile

-- Common options: Square Edge, Quadrant, or Round Edge.
+- Square Edge, Quadrant, or Round Edge trims work best.

 Step 2: Measure and Cut

-- Measure the height or length of the corner.
+- Measure the height or length of the corner accurately.

 - Use a mitre box to cut the trim at a 45° angle for seamless joins.